-&lt;sup>271This numerator is always going to be eventually cancelled, since all the possible factors of denominators discussed below are divisible by 1-u.
-(The fourth row appears only in $\mathsf{D}4$ case, so we write it with the "extra distillation" factor 1+u in the numerator.)
+This numerator is always going to be eventually cancelled, since all the possible factors of denominators discussed below are divisible by 1-u.
+(The fourth row appears only in $D_4$ case, so we write it with the "extra distillation" factor 1+u in the numerator.)

-&lt;sup>272For P of a small degree and an "exceptional" prime p, the same rule holds after a suitable "improvement" of the polynomial P consisting of a variable change $n \mapsto \alpha m + \beta$ and/or multiplying the polynomial by a constant in $\mathbb{Q}$ .
+For P of a small degree and an "exceptional" prime p, the same rule holds after a suitable "improvement" of the polynomial P consisting of a variable change $n \mapsto \alpha m + \beta$ and/or multiplying the polynomial by a constant in $\mathbb{Q}$ .
 The aim is for the "improved" version to have as many distinct roots mod p as possible.

 For example, $P(n) := n(n-p) - p^3$ has a double root $n = 0 \mod p$ .
-Plugging in n = pm and considering $P/p^2 = m(m-1)$ "splits" this double root mod p into two $m = 0, 1 \mod p$ .
+Plugging in n = pm and considering $P/p^2 = m(m-1)$ "splits" this double root $\mod p$ into two $m = 0, 1 \mod p$ .
 (So these roots contribute two numbers d = 1, 1.)
 Note that this would not work for n(n-p) - p: one cannot split this double root.
 (So this double root contributes one number d = 2.)

 (To be honest, we must mention that for polynomials of higher degree the procedure for "improving" may be more involved than what is suggest above: for example, splitting different multiple roots may require different transformations: try to do the same for P(n)P(n-1).
-I'm not even sure that nowadays it is known how to proceed in the case of general systems of polynomial equations!)
+I'm not even sure that nowadays it is known how to proceed in the case of general systems of polynomial equations!
+(301)

-&lt;sup>273Judging by the answer of Matthew Emerton on 2010-07-29 in the discussion Zeta Functions: Dedekind Versus Hasse-Weil in n-Cat Café, with the approach of "point counting" we use in these notes is not known how to deal with "exceptional" primes in the general case; the only known cases are when the dimension of the set of solutions of our polynomial equations is 0 or 1 (and then the genus of a curve must be $\leq 1$ ).
-(At least in absense of Hironaka resolution in positive characteristic.)
+Judging by the answer of Matthew Emerton on 2010-07-29 in the discussion Zeta Functions: Dedekind Versus Hasse-Weil in n-Cat Café, with the approach of "point counting" we use in these notes is not known how to deal with "exceptional" primes in the general case; the only known cases are when the